cds-snc/cra-alpha/README.md

 npm start
 ```

 The app should be running at [http://localhost:3000/](http://localhost:3000/).
+With `npm run dev`, saving a file will restart the server automatically.

 On a Mac, press `Control` + `C` to quit the running application.

-(That said, the server restarts when you make changes to files, so you don't have to stop running to see updates.)

 ### Run tests with npm